 Serve room temperature or slightly chilled in a bowl or platter.

 As individual salads, pile on top of romaine lettuce leaves arranged on individual salad plates.
 Enjoy with a grilled entrée.
 Serves 4-6 15 minute preparation time!
+The lighter side of Cinco De Mayo!

 This summer fresh salad is an excellent side to an array of grilled meats and poultry!